A Brief Introduction to SEO

 National SEO Search Examples

 National SEO is the way to go if the products you sell can be shipped to customers from anywhere or if your services are 100% online.
 You need Google to know that your custom iPhone accessories can be sent to customers from anywhere.
-Using a National SEO strategy are often much more complex than local strategies; there are more moving parts and competition is much more fierce.
+Using an organic SEO strategy is often much more complex than local strategies; there are more moving parts and competition is much more fierce.

 If you’re using national SEO, you need to know who you are and who your target audience is, utilize long-tail keywords, and create valuable content to come out above the competition.